ambient-innovation/django-ai-kit-auth/react-lib/README.md

 The `apiUrl` prop tells the store, where to send login requests.
 This should be the url to the django backend of your project.
+You can also pass a MaterialUI Theme as a prop (customTheme), to overwrite any default themes this package provides.

 ### useUserStore